Particl-Community/academy/in-depth/indepth_part_coin.rst

 Privacy Specifications
 ----------------------

-PART is a modern day cryptocurrency.
+PART is a modern day :term:`cryptocurrency`.
 It doesn't just allow you to transact person-to-person with anyone else, it also does it in a way that doesn't permanently share all of your financial data with the rest of the world.
 It has an adjustable level of privacy and lets you choose between three different types of transactions (public, blind, and anon), each with their own purpose, cost, and level of privacy.

 +----------------------------------+---------------------------------------------+
 | **Adjustable Level of Privacy**  | Yes, 3 levels                               |